 Jon has been an Art Maker with Henshaws for over 10 years, and has created some of the larger pieces around the Centre, including a 7 ft papier mache angel and a bust of Vincent van Gogh.
 A life size cow he created for a nativity scene was recently sold to a local collector (and transported home strapped to the roof of their car), and he’s currently working on a 6ft penguin and a full size Tour de France bike and rider.
 Once the giant penguin is finished, Shirley plans to fill Jon’s studio space with willow to surprise him.
 Jon is also an expert weaver, and has previously enjoyed working with willow and learning basket weaving skills, but sculpture takes up much of his time (and space)!

 Jon doesn’t stop when he gets home either – when his large-scale creativity threatened to take over his bedroom, a garage at his house was converted into an art studio which he can access independently.

 Having watched Jon work, and seen him around the centre, it was great to properly meet him and introduce myself.
 I loved that Jon shared with me an insight into how he works and what inspires him, and I reluctantly dragged myself away from the art studio.
 To say goodbye to Jon, I tapped him on the shoulder, signed “thanks and bye” on his hands and he gave me a thumbs up.
 Jon might be DeafBlind, but it’s such a small part of who he is.
 Primarily he’s an artist, and a damn good one!

 Footnote: the Bike themed art is being created as part of ‘Don’t Lose, Re-use’; a Can Do community project with Ruth Bowen and Leonard Cheshire.

-23rd – 29th June is DeafBlind Awareness Week!Add to my library
+23rd – 29th June is DeafBlind Awareness Week!Log in or register to download

 We can't do it without you